Our history: 75 years of service

-Since 1944 the Charity has helped millions of people and has grown into a national charity that strives to maintain the same respect and trust as the Army it supports.
+Since 1944, the charity has helped millions of people and grown into a national organisation that strives to maintain the same respect and trust as the Army it supports.
 ABF The Soldiers’ Charity has a remarkable record of responding to the needs of soldiers and their families involved in all the campaigns and wars of the last century, with special funds for those who served in Northern Ireland, the Falklands, the two Gulf Wars and Afghanistan.

-Until March 2007, the Charity’s Head Office was at 41 Queen Anne’s Gate, London, after which the Charity moved to more modern open-plan offices in Mountbarrow House in Victoria to co-locate with the Officers’ Association.
-In 2011, with the expansion of the Head Office, more space was leased in Mountbarrow House and the Charity now co-locates with seven other Service charities.
+Until March 2007, the charity’s Head Office was at 41 Queen Anne’s Gate, London, after which it moved to more modern, open-plan offices in Mountbarrow House in Victoria to co-locate with The Officers’ Association.
+In 2011, with the expansion of the Head Office, more space was leased in Mountbarrow House and the charity now co-locates with seven other Service charities.